-Course Code: ASL 101 Course Title: Арр Applied Sciences Category: Core Credit Assigned L Т P С 3 0 2 4 Pre- Requisite (if Any) NONE Type of Course Basi Basic Science
+Course Code: ASL 101 Course Title: App Applied Sciences es Category: Core Credit L Т P C Assigned 3 0 2 4 Pre- Requisite (if Any) Nil Type of Course Basi Basic Science

-- 1. To recall the fundamentals of Quantum Mechanics that will serve as a foundation to quantum properties of materials. - 2.
-To relate different theories of electron conduction and solve related problems. - 3.
-To identify the relationship between material structure, processing and properties of Modern Engineering Materials. - 4.
-To relate the concept of Nanoscience and Nanotechnology with real word application along with MEMS and NEMS. - 5.
-To distinguish between classical computer and quantum computer.
+- 1) To recall the fundamentals of Quantum Mechanics that will serve as a foundation to quantum properties of materials. - 2) To relate different theories of electron conduction and solve related problems. - 3) To identify the relationship between material structure, processing and properties of Modern Engineering Materials. - 4) To relate the concept of Nanoscience and Nanotechnology with real word application along with MEMS and NEMS. - 5) To distinguish between classical computer and quantum computer.